-EV buyers can take advantage of a $7,500 tax credit for purchasing an electric vehicle.
+EV buyers can take advantage of a $2,500 to $7,500 tax credit for purchasing an electric vehicle.
+The size of the credit depends on the price of the vehicle and its battery capacity.
 Tax credits are more valuable to taxpayers than write-offs because they result in a dollar-for-dollar reduction in taxes owed.
-That means that a $7,500 tax credit reduces your tax liability by $7,500.
+That means that a $5,000 tax credit reduces your tax liability by $5,000.
 Speak to your tax preparer to get more information on how to benefit from a tax credit on your taxes.

 Keep in mind that used electric vehicles do not qualify for the tax credit.
-Also, the tax credit doesn’t result in instant savings, as you will benefit from the credit after you file your taxes, which is probably months after purchasing the vehicle.
+Also, the tax credit doesn’t result in instant savings.
+You will benefit from the credit after you file your taxes, which is probably months after purchasing the vehicle.

 Driving an all-electric vehicle requires vehicle charging.
 Because home charging is so convenient, most EV owners do more than 80 percent of their total charging at home.
 This might change as more rapid chargers are available for EV drivers on the go, taking as little as 30 minutes to charge.